ncatlab/nlab-content/pages/1/0/7/1/1701/content.md

 simplifies the situation conceptually by separating

-* conceptual structures (certain spaces with certain fibers)
+* conceptual structures (certain maps between spaces having certain fibers)

 from their